natefoo/dagobah-training/intro/00-intro/intro.md

 .large[
 We did our best to plan the session times for the expected content, and to build the content for the session time.

-Almost all of this content is brand new, there may be sessions that are too long or short - apologies in advance.
+Almost all of this content is new, there may be sessions that are too long or short - apologies in advance.
 ]
 ---
 # Communication channels